MediciHouse07/Learning_Records/FM_05_statistics_110.md

 2022/04/01: finished, round 29 minutes negative binomial distribution, first success distribution; 39 minutes, indication + linearity + symetry, and pubble world
 ### Lecture 11 <br>

+2500<->4000

+2023/02/12

+- see how the converge
+- the definition of e^x
+- show binomial converge to poisson
+- even though n is 23, n choose 3 is large
+- triplet
+- in increasing order
+- exact expectation

 1000<->2500

 2023/02/11